-In no particular order, here are 15 of our favorite games on Xbox Game Pass.
+Here are 15 of our favorite games on Xbox Game Pass in no particular order.
 All these titles are available on the new Xbox Series X, the Series S, or the Xbox One, and many of them work on PC with a Game Pass PC or Game Pass Ultimate subscription.

 Sea of Thieves

 Ori and the Will of the Wisps